The LIFE CYCLE of ORGanizations

-Organizations bring people together to collaborate to achieve results not otherwise possible.
-Among new start-up orgs we find simple structure and high levels of entrepreneurial spirit - willingness to try new ideas.
+Among new start-up orgs (case #1) we find simple structure and high levels of entrepreneurial spirit - willingness to try radical new ideas.

-If successful they get much larger, and bureaucratic.
+Later, if successful they get much larger and more bureaucratic.

-But bureaucracy restricts innovation.
-A core challenge !
+BUT bureaucracy restricts innovation. (case #2) A core challenge !

 Q: How can mature ORGs retain or regain that entrepreneurial spirit while they still need to manage the large scale of their operations?